|

 clap |

-dolls move and they're soft.
+Cloth dolls move easily and they are soft.
 They can be hugged.
-They are people.
+They

-When I was smaller my mother used to read the Raggedy Ann stories
+When I was smaller my mother used to read Raggedy Ann stories to

 the dolls would stop being still and 'come to life' .
 They would have

-lives of their own, doing things and having adventures.
-In my mind,
+lives of their own; doing things and having adventures.
+This idea

-this became a sort of template for what dolls do when people aren't
+In my mind, this became a sort of template for what dolls do when

-around.
-As time went on I continued to make dolls, mostly for younger
+people aren't around.
+As time went on I made cloth dolls, mostly for

-relatives.
-I was making the kind of pretty, cute dolls popular at
+younger relatives.
+Then, I was making the kind of pretty, cute dolls

-the time.
-I found patterns for them in magazines like McCall's Needlework
+popular at the time.
+I found patterns for them in magazines like McCall's

-& Crafts.
-My approach to doll making has changed over time.
+Needlework & Crafts.
+My approach to doll making has changed over

-I still make a fair number of Raggedy Anns but now but I also make
+time.
+I still make a fair number of Raggedy Anns but now but I also

 Dolls made from my own patterns or from the other original doll-makers